Buenia0/Bee8080/README.md

 # Bee8080
-Intel 8080 emulation library, kinda
+Intel 8080 emulation engine, kinda

 A complete emulation of the Intel 8080 processor written in C++11.